 The most likely reason is that there are only 10-15 strains of good bacteria and good yeasts in water kefir made with live grains.
 This compares with the 30 to 50 in homemade milk kefir made with live grains.
-This video which shows the difference between milk kefir grains and water kefir grains based on the live cultures that I use in my kitchen.
+This video which shows the difference between dairy kefir grains and water kefir grains based on the live cultures that I use in my kitchen.

 Milk kefir grains and water kefir grains are not interchangeable which is why I always recommend obtaining them from reputable sources I list in my healthy shopping guide.
 I can’t tell you how many emails I’ve received over the years from folks trying to ferment milk into kefir with water kefir grains they got from a friend (or vice versa) only to find themselves frustrated with repeated failure or inconsistent results.

 What about milk kefir made with a one time use powder?
 Be aware that, like water kefir, this is also not as beneficial as milk kefir made with live grains.

-There are only 10-15 beneficial microbial strains in milk kefir made with powder instead of live grains, not to mention it is more expensive too!
+There are only 10-15 beneficial microbial strains in milk kefir made with powder compared with kefir made with live grains, not to mention it is more expensive too!
 Use live grains for making milk kefir – they are cheaper and the result is far healthier!

 - Lactobacillus brevis